DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 - Model
 - Battery size
 - Registration plate
-- Status (AVAILABLE, UNDER SUBSCRIPTION, NOT AVAILABLE)
+- Status (AVAILABLE, ON_DELIVERY, UNDER SUBSCRIPTION, ON_COLLECTION, NOT AVAILABLE)
 - Price
 - Price variations _(only for 3, 6, 9 , 12 months subscriptions)_
 - Real word range _(in miles)_